serenity-is/docs/tutorials/movies/creating_movie_table.md

 ![Initial Migration Folder](img/mdb_migration_check.png)

-> Usually, you don't have to do this checks after every migration.
+> Usually, you don't have to do these checks after every migration.
 Here we show these to explain where to look, in case you'll have any trouble in the future.